janvorisek/edubeam/docs/essentials/import-export.md

 ## Import Structure

 Effortlessly bring your structural model into <Edubeam/> by importing it in JSON format.
-Use the **Import** feature to load previously saved configurations, enabling a smooth transition between projects and enhancing workflow efficiency.
+Use the **Open project** feature to load previously saved configurations, enabling a smooth transition between projects and enhancing workflow efficiency.

 <!-- ![Import Structure](/import.png) -->

 ## Export Structure

 Preserve and share your work by exporting your current structural model in JSON format.
-The **Export** feature allows you to create a snapshot of your project, making it easy to archive, share, or collaborate with others.
+The **Save project** feature allows you to create a snapshot of your project, making it easy to archive, share, or collaborate with others.

 <!-- ![Export Structure](/export.png) -->